 Upon taking office, he found that local government lacked basic business and management practices.
 This could be seen by inaccurate employee head counts, incorrect counts of purchasing cards and unknown/forgotten phone and data lines.
 Stewart was strategic with bringing transparency and clarity to resolve these issues.
 The total amount of purchasing cards were reduced from 101 to 81 and over $77,000 (recurring) was saved by the changes from phone/data audit alone.
 As of January 2019, all purchasing card statements are posted monthly online for all to view.

-Stewart has led the way to restoring control of local government to the people whether it be standing up for private property owners against eminent domain or starting independent advisory committees, Stewart believes in putting people above politics.
-He has served on the following committees for Laurens County, South Carolina:
+Stewart has led the way to restoring control of local government to the people whether it be standing up for private property owners against eminent domain or starting independent advisory committees, putting people above politics.
+He served on the following committees for Laurens County, South Carolina: